cloudfoundry/cf-mysql-release/docs/acceptance-tests.md

 By default, the acceptance tests will create a random organization and delete it after each test run.
 The tests assume that all plans are public, and will fail if any plans are private.
 To run the tests against private plans, create an organization to be used by the acceptance tests which has access to all plans.
+Ensure the organization has a correctly configured quota; see [quota documentation](http://docs.cloudfoundry.org/running/managing-cf/quota-plans.html) for more details.

 ```
 cf create-org MY_TEST_ORG
 cf enable-service-access p-mysql -o MY_TEST_ORG
 ```

-Then add the following property to the deployment manifest:
+Then add the following property to the deployment manifest and (re)deploy:
 ```yml
 jobs:
 - name: acceptance-tests